 MTSA believes in "giving back" to the community, and thus has ongoing opportunities for the entire school to participate in community service projects.
-The Practice Doctorate curriculum includes a mandatory service project.
-Each student is asked to participate in a community-related project to encourage a life of service.
+The Practice Doctorate curriculum has continued to include a service project.
+Each student or a group of students is asked to participate in a community-related project to launch their career devotion to a life of service.
+Students can suggest other community service projects that they feel fit with the mission of the school for consideration to the School Life Committee outside of their professional aspects course.